-I do computational history, big history, STS, physical computing, desktop fabrication and electronics.
-I am currently working on two projects.
+In addition to a number of ongoing research collaborations in digital history, I am currently working on three projects.
 One is a study of attempts to build a self-replicating device, from the machine tools of the Industrial Revolution to the RepRaps of today.
 As part of this research, I have built a series of 3D printers and other CNC tools.
-The other project is a study of mid-20th-century analog electronic computing.
+The second project is a study of mid-20th-century analog electronic computing.
 My colleagues and I are reverse engineering the vacuum-tube-based computers of the 1930s, 40s and 50s using the transistors and analog integrated circuits that became available a generation later.
 The third project is a study of what Edward Jones-Imhotep and I call ‘the universal scientific instrument’.
 Over the past two hundred years, most scientific instrumentation has come to take the form of a domain-specific front end which transduces signals into electronic form, and a universal back end which processes them.
 There is a more extensive summary of my work in my Research Statement (2014).